eclipse-sensinact/org.eclipse.sensinact.gateway/docs/core/ThreadingModel.md

 ### Push based providers

 Push based Southbound providers receive data pushed from a sensor or actuator.
-This data should be converted into a suitable update DTO and passed to the `PrototypePush` service which will wrap the update data in a command and submit it to the gateway thread.
+This data should be converted into a suitable update DTO and passed to the `DataUpdate` service which will wrap the update data in a command and submit it to the gateway thread.
 Once the gateway thread has processed the update then the returned `Promise` will be resolved.

 ### Pull based providers